HMS Philomel (1890): Fate

 Philomel was paid off and decommissioned on 17 January 1947 and her name transferred to the Devonport Naval Shore Establishment.
+The training function was taken over by HMNZS Tamaki, a shore station on Motuihe Island in the Hauraki Gulf.
 On the day of her decommissioning, the New Zealand Naval Board sent a signal to Philomel which stated:

-"...their regret at the passing from the service of the first of His Majesty’s New Zealand Ships, a ship that has meant so much to all who served in her.
+"...their regret at the passing from the service of the first of His Majesty's New Zealand Ships, a ship that has meant so much to all who served in her.
 She goes as many good ships have gone before her, but when HMNZS Philomels colours are hauled down at sunset this evening, the tradition which she has established during her long career will live on in the depot to which she has given her name."

 The hulk of Philomel was sold to Strongman Shipping Company, based in Coromandel.
-She was towed and deliberately ran aground in Coromandel harbour, near the wharf.
+She was towed and deliberately run aground in Coromandel harbour, near the wharf.
 After her fittings and parts were removed, she was towed out to sea and sunk in 100 fathoms near Cuvier Island on 6 August 1949, when sunk she was just 22 days shy of 59 years afloat.
-Much of the teak timber and some fittings went into a newly built coaster named Coromel, an amalgamation of Coromandel and Philomel.
+Much of the teak timber and some fittings went into a newly built coaster named Coromel, an amalgamation of Coromandel and Philomel, while the mainmast used at HMNZS Tamaki.
 Her crest is mounted to the gate of the Devonport Naval Base and her builders plate is on display in the William Sanders building which serves as the administrative Headquarters of the shore establishment.
-Additionally her mast has been used as a flag pole at HMNZS Tamaki and is now situated in front of the parade ground on the Jim Tichener Parade side of the base.